A Confession

 Isn’t this just a glorified set of curl scripts?
 Yes.
 But glorified curl scripts with guardrails, unit tests, structured logging, and documentation.
 That’s the difference between a hack and a tool.

 Why Python for the exporter?
 Because it needed to exist in an hour, not be beautiful.
-Python is the language you write when the building is on fire and aesthetics are a luxury.

 You wrote unit tests during a production firefight?
-Yes.
 For the FTP helpers and the DB read-only guardrails.
 In the same week I was uploading PHP files one at a time over FTPS.
 Professionalism doesn’t have an off switch.

 How much did the AI agent actually do?
-More than me, honestly.
+More than me.
 I built the toolbox - the FTP scripts, the DB CLI, the deploy workflow.
 The agent did the actual PHP archaeology: tracing SilverStripe framework code, identifying the broken filters, spotting the N+1 patterns, writing the patches.
 I’m not a PHP developer anymore; the agent is.
-I just gave it eyes and legs and pointed it at the fire.
+I just gave it legs and pointed it at the fire.
 Though I did have to stop it from downloading 300 GB of customer photos onto my SSD, so the supervision wasn’t optional.

 Why didn’t you just stop at the bot?
 Because the brain goblin doesn’t negotiate.
 The bot was the job.
 Everything after was compulsion dressed up as initiative.